Pacific Northwest Wine Tour

 Continue up Highway 101 to the Mendocino County Line, home to one of California’s largest...

 Continue up Highway 101 to the Mendocino County Line, home to one of California’s largest and most climatically diverse wine growing regions.
 Take a tour of some of the wineries in this area before heading across to the artists’ colony of Mendocino on the Pacific Coast.
 You may also like to make time to visit the Mendocino Headlands State Park from where you may be able to spot whales if the time is right.

 Mendocino to Eureka

 Continue north up the coast and rejoin Highway 101 to Humboldt County.
-This 3 - 4 hour drive will also take you past the Avenue of the Giants, where you can see some of the tallest and oldest living trees on Earth, as well as more wineries to visit along the way to Eureka, noted for its charmingly restored Old Town region.
+You can take a very slight detour to join the Avenue of the Giants and the Shrine Drive-Thru Tree, where you can see some of the tallest and oldest living trees on Earth, as well as more wineries to visit along the way to Eureka, noted for its charmingly restored Old Town region.

 Eureka to Florence

 Today enjoy the coastal views as you travel up Highway 101 into Oregon.
 Break up...